 Can you be in a wheelchair in assisted living?

-An important question that I faced when looking at support options for my aunt, who is just one of the 5 million Americans that rely on wheelchairs.
+An important question that I faced when looking at support options for my aunt, who is just one of the 5 million Americans who rely on wheelchairs.
 [1]

-Looking for assisted living is a bit trickier if you use a wheelchair, as many believe it is not possible to use them, but that isn’t necessarily the case, as I discovered.
+Looking for assisted living is a bit trickier if you use a wheelchair, as many believe it is impossible to use them, but that isn’t necessarily the case, as I discovered.

 I wanted to help others in the same position I was in, so created this guide.